-1.4 Collective Investment Schemes
+1.5 Collective Investment Schemes

 Except where the investment policy of the Company is inconsistent with this, up to 100% in value of the property of the Company may be invested in units in other collective investment schemes although not more than 35% in value of the scheme property of the Company is to consist of the units of any one collective investment scheme.
-Investment may be made in another collective investment scheme managed by the ACD or an associate of the ACD, subject to the rules in COLL 5.6.11.
-Investment may only be made in other collective investment schemes whose maximum annual management charge does not exceed 5%.
+Investment may be made in another collective investment scheme managed by the ACD or an associate of the ACD, subject to the rules set out in the FCA Handbook relating to investment in associated collective investment schemes.
+Investment schemes schemes whose maximum annual management charge does not exceed 5%.